codepath/android_guides/Using-the-RecyclerView.md

 ### Implementing endless scrolling

-To implement fetching more data and appending to the end of the list as the user scrolls towards the bottom,  use the `addOnScrollListener()` from the `RecyclerView` and implmeent the `onLoadMore` method that comes with EndlessScrollViewScrollListener that is included in [[this section|Endless-Scrolling-with-AdapterViews#implementing-with-recyclerview]] of the guide.
+To implement fetching more data and appending to the end of the list as the user scrolls towards the bottom,  use the `addOnScrollListener()` from the `RecyclerView` and add an `onLoadMore` method that comes with EndlessScrollViewScrollListener that is documented in [[this section|Endless-Scrolling-with-AdapterViews#implementing-with-recyclerview]] of the guide.

 ```java
 // add scroll listener